som-shahlab/aplusml/README.md

 It aims to quantitatively answer the question: *If I use this ML model within this workflow, will the benefits outweigh the costs, and by how much?*

-APLUS was originally developed for clinical workflows in healthcare settings, thus all of our examples are healthcare workflow.s.
+APLUS was originally developed for clinical workflows in healthcare settings, thus all of our examples are healthcare workflows.
 However, APLUS ML is a broadly applicable library to any workflow that involves a machine learning model making decisions on a stream of datapoints, and we encourage contributors from any domain to use and extend APLUS ML.

 ## Tutorials